 Where I work

-I work in St. Ives, Cambridgeshire.
-I also offer online therapy using zoom, a secure video conferencing platform.
+I in Whitefield, Greater Manchester where I have a private clinic.
+I also offer online therapy using Google Duo, a secure video conferencing platform.

 If you are interested in working with me, please contact me by telephone, email or the contact form on my website.
 I am happy to discuss briefly the main therapies I offer.